These delicious pizza rolls are the perfect snack or appetizer for a party or picnic. Easy to make and easy to eat…all of them in one sitting 🙂

 This past weekend, I was trying to perfect my puff pastry.
-It’s one of those things I think is a simple enough process, but I always end up messing it up somehow.
-So far, every attempt was acceptable and deliciously edible, but it lacked that super flaky crust that I love so much.
-I am drowning in puff pastry though, so I used a few sheets to whip up these pretzel-y pizza rolls for lunch and they were so nommmm nommm noommmm GOOD!!!
+It’s one of those things I think is a simple enough process, but I always end up messing it up.
+So far, every attempt was acceptable and deliciously edible, but lacked that super flaky crust.
+I am drowning in puff pastry though, so I used a few sheets to whip up these pretzel-y pizza rolls for lunch and they were so nommm noommmm GOOD!!!

 But everything is good when you make them all nice and pretzel-y.